NASA-DEVELOP/VOCAL/README.md

 * [ ] Refactor `Calipso` functions
 * [x] Fix `About` window in `Calipso`
 * [ ] Fix draw buttons attempting to draw when menu bar is accessed causing out of range error

+## Notes:

+Database finite limit could be extended with pagination, splitting the database into 'pages' that the user would need to go through.
+But this also introduces the fact that searching would need to pull all pages for an ample search

+Py2exe can be used for building an executable, but research will need to be done into developing a setup file.